vsmysee/awesome-it-history/README.md

 1986 Design of the UNIX Operating System

-1986 The Tao of Programming (English and Chinese Edition)
+1986 The Tao of Programming

 1986 Compilers: Principles, Techniques, and Tools